 Pre-existing Condition: A health condition you had before your new health coverage begins.

 Premium: This is a monthly payment.
-It goes to Medicare, an insurance company, or a healthcare plan for health insurance or prescription drug coverage.
+It goes to Medicare, an insurance company, or a healthcare plan for health insurance and/or prescription drug coverage.

 Preferred Prescription Drugs: Brand-name drugs that are listed on the plan’s formulary (a list of preferred prescription drugs).